Roman-Blinkov/kubernaughty/docs/part3-whats-in-the-box.md

 need (CI/CD, app packaging, etc)** its going to be painful and slow.

 There are no 'quick fixes' to changing the very nature of how you rationalize and operate your applications at a global scale.
-Stop trying.

 ## Voiding the Warranty